Mortgage Rates By Credit Score | How Lenders Price Rates

 - Loan Size

-Analyzing Mortgage Rates by Credit Score For Borrowers With Bad Credit And Low Credit Scores
+Analyzing Mortgage Rates by Credit Score For Bad Credit And Low Credit Scores

 The higher the credit scores, the lower the mortgage rates.
 Lenders consider higher credit score borrowers less risky than lower credit score borrowers.
 There can be a 1.0% difference in mortgage rates between 700 and 620 credit score borrowers.